ErikaJacobs/NASA-Data-Warehouse/README.md

 Python run.py
 ```

-To remove the Redshift cluster an environment, run the following code:
+To remove the Redshift cluster and environment, run the following code:
 ```
 Python delete.py
 ```